SoCal Forecast

 Winds

-at 6:00 AM were light and variable most everywhere along the SoCal coast.
-Afternoon onshores should reach 10 mph.
+at 6:00 AM were light and variable most everywhere with a slight southerly element in many spots.
+Afternoon onshores should reach 10-15 mph.

-Friday the 27th should see AM light and variables with afternoon onshores to 10 mph
+Friday the 3rd should see light AM offshores 5-10 mph and afternoon onshores to 15 mph.